pluskid/Mocha.jl/README.md

 Deep Learning framework for julia.
 Multiple backends are supported, currently including CUDA+CuDNN, and CPU (working in progress).
 See [`examples/mnist/mnist.jl`](examples/mnist/mnist.jl) for an example of LeNet training on MNIST.

-Currently CPU backend is not complete yet.
+CPU backend and CUDA backend are supported.
 To use CUDA backend, one needs to

 - install CUDA
 - install [CuDNN](https://developer.nvidia.com/cuDNN) (currently NOT available on Mac OS X)